The Best Hiking packs

 Light Weight: Patagonia Altvia Pack 14

-For a shorter day hike where you’ll only need the basics like snacks, a first aid kit, water, and more snacks, this 14-liter pack from Patagonia is a perfect choice.
+For a shorter day hike where you’ll only need the basics like snacks, a puffer jacket, a first aid kit, water, and more snacks, this 14-liter pack from Patagonia is a perfect choice.
 The slim pack features a rip-resistant and water-repellent nylon exterior and stretchy side pockets for water bottles or any gear you want stashed close at hand.
-Soft yet sturdy shoulder straps and a sternum strap keep the pack in place, and an included rain cover keeps things dry if it really starts to pour.
-A mesh back panel releases extra heat and provides some airflow, an inner pocket can accommodate a hydration reservoir, and exterior straps can secure hiking poles, a puffer, and so on.
+Soft yet sturdy shoulder straps and a sternum strap keep the pack in place, and an included rain cover keeps things dry if it really starts to pour or snow.
+A mesh back panel releases extra heat and provides some airflow, an inner pocket can accommodate a hydration reservoir, and exterior straps can secure hiking poles, a crampons, and so on.

 • KIDS HIKING DAYPACK - DEUTER JUNIOR 18L BACKPACK in maroon with orange and teal accents